The Colors of Hydrogen, Explained

 Blue hydrogen is made in a process known as steam methane reformation (SMR), in which natural gas is mixed with hot steam and a catalyst.

 The result is hydrogen, with carbon dioxide as a byproduct.
 Therefore, carbon capture and storage (CCS) is a crucial part of the production of blue hydrogen.
-Once the emissions are captured and stored underground, the process can be considered carbon-neutral.
+The process can be considered carbon neutral once the emissions are captured and stored underground.

 Green Hydrogen